 Do you ever feel as if you’ve given your all and there’s nothing left?
 I mean, you’re more than drained.
 You’re not an empty cup, no. Instead, you’re more of a squeezed out lemon that’s been tossed onto the counter to dry out and harden.
 No one even cared to throw you into the compost heap where at least you might have had the chance to decompose into something useful someday.
 Nope.
 You’ve been left to just sit there beside all the more useful kitchen tools and fresh recipe ingredients.
 You have just been forgotten.
-They didn’t even notice you enough to throw you away.
+They didn’t even focus on you enough to see how useless you’d become and throw you away.

 I’m being dramatic.
 I know.
 Trust me, I get that.
 It’s easy to feel dramatic on one of these days, however.
 On a day when I’ve argued with my hubby because I feel so unappreciated.
+I’m not sparkly or enthusiastic.
+I’m just dragging through a day like this.
 It’s a day that seems to last a year.
-It’s never over, and there is rarely any urge to smile.
+It’s dreary, and there is rarely any urge to smile.

 Let God’s gentle love empower you to refill for the journey.
 Would you?
 Let me know when you do.
 I’m praying for you.
-God bless you, and cling to hope.
+God bless you, and I’d like to encourage you once again, if you’re struggling, cling to hope.